Who is responsible for the Adventure Park area?

 Will the general public be allowed to use the beach club facilities?

 Yes, the general public will be allowed to use the beach club facilities for a fee, as this was a condition of Harmony’s development approval with Rocky View County.
 The fee is yet to be established.
-General public access will only be permitted once the access control mechanisms such as scan card or staff monitoring are in place, as well as the beach club is constructed and fully operational.

 Where does the funding come from to construct the Beach club area?

 The beach club building is funded through the OAH Special Amenity fee ($4,000 per lot).
 This fund is intended to be used to construct other amenities like the building in the Beach Club, buildings in the Adventure Park and South Beach area, other community based enhancements, as well as future expansions to existing facilities.
-Expenditures from the Special Amenity fund are based on the feedback received from the membership.

 What is the plan for parking next the beach club?